iterative/ldb-resources/README.md

        id:011caf8c8bc2a2d715ff1262a80dccdb   2      ...and-cats/cat.1011.jpg  self
   ```

-  However, the transformation set can have any number of plugins configured:
+  However, the transformation set can have any number of actions configured:

   ```
   ldb transform -s rotate-90,rotate-180